ekuether/CYBR8470-Semester-Project/README.md

 The reason for choosing this stack is that I have seen more resources on Node/Express than Django/Python, or SpringBoot/Java.
 Postgres was also the database utilized within prior labs, thus I have some material to work off of there.
 Finally, React is the number one most downloaded frontend framework, thus I'm sure I can find plenty of resources.

 NOTE: I have not utilized any of these products regularly.
 As such, the first few versions can be expected to be full of bugs.

+### Mockups

+NOTE: The mockup designs are intended for the administrator web-page interface, most participants will be using Postman or a similar tool

+### Architecture

+NOTE: The scanned architecture is rough and will be replaced with a digital copy soon

+### Milestones

+Milestone 1: Get Postgres running and migrate the necessary tables to it

+Milestone 2: Get Node/Express up and running and start getting GET requests created

+Milestone 3: Create a basic game level and get basic participant API's running

+Milestone 4: Add items/obsticles to the game

+Milestone 5: Create a basic front end with react

+Milestone 6: Add third-party log-in security to the front end

+Milestone 7: Connect the front end with existing API's

+Milestone 8: TODO